CORGI (Council of registered gas installers) was established in 1970 as a direct result of the Ronan Point gas explosion in 1968.

 Originally established with a focus on gas, CORGI also ran schemes for plumbing, electrics and ventilation.

 Over time, CORGI fell out of favour.
 Engineers felt it became a financial burden and they weren’t fit for purpose.
 In addition, individuals and businesses alike believed CORGI didn’t do enough to stop unregistered installers from working.
 Other controversies include selling customer and installer data for financial gain.

 As a result, in April 2009, Gas Safe replaced CORGI as the UK’s official gas safety regulatory body.
 In addition, gas Safe became the officiation regulatory body for Northern Ireland and Guernsey in April 2010.

 The CORGI gas registration scheme came to an end due to a review of gas safety in 2006.
 The review led to a new gas registration scheme, and registered CORGI engineers transferred to the new scheme.

 CORGI Services Limited is the fund-raising arm of CO Research Trust (formally known as The Gas Safety Trust) – a registered charity established in 2005, focusing on research into Carbon Monoxide poisoning.

-Following this, the Gas Safe Register will be responsible for gas safety in the UK.
-CORGI previously represented safety across a number of sectors such as gas, electricity and plumbing.
-After April, only boiler engineers with an official gas safe register membership card should undertake work on heating systems.
+Following this, the Gas Safe Register became responsible for gas safety in the UK.
+CORGI previously represented safety across several sectors such as gas, electricity and plumbing.
+However, after April 2009, only boiler engineers with an official gas safe register membership card could legally work on heating systems.

 Gas Safe Engineers

-Engineers still carrying and displaying a CORGI card may not be gas safe registered.
-As a result, they will be carrying out gas work illegally.
-To avoid unsafe work being carried out, check an engineer’s card for the Gas Safe logo.
+Any engineers carrying out gas work under the CORGI badge may not be gas safe registered.
+As a result, they will be carrying out work illegally.

 Gas Safe Training Courses